YusufTarek/Data-analysis-projects/Data-cleaning-in-Pandas(Python)/README.md

         df.drop(x, inplace = True)
 ```

+The provided code iterates through the index of a pandas DataFrame ('df') and checks the 'Do_Not_Contact' column for each row.
+If the value in the 'Do_Not_Contact' column is 'Yes', the corresponding row is removed from the DataFrame using the `drop` method with the `inplace` parameter set to True.
+Essentially, the code filters out and eliminates rows where the 'Do_Not_Contact' column has a value of 'Yes', resulting in a modified DataFrame without these specific entries.

 11. **Drop Rows with Empty Phone Numbers:**
 ```python
 for x in df.index:
     if df.loc[x, 'Phone_Number'] == '':
         df.drop(x, inplace = True)
 ```

+The provided code iterates through the index of a pandas DataFrame ('df') and checks the 'Phone_Number' column for each row.
+If the value in the 'Phone_Number' column is an empty string (''), the corresponding row is removed from the DataFrame using the `drop` method with the `inplace` parameter set to True.
+In essence, the code filters out and eliminates rows where the 'Phone_Number' column is empty, resulting in a modified DataFrame without these specific entries.

 12. **Drop Unnecessary Columns:**
 ```python
 df = df.drop(['Address', 'Zip_Code'], axis=1)
 ```

 13. **Reset Index:**
 ```python
 df = df.reset_index(drop = True)